 We offer workshops on a variety of topics.
 We are currently accepting proposals for workshops taught by local experts.
 If you have experience in a traditional or sustainable technology and would like to earn a little money while sharing your skills, please contact us.

-None of the below workshops have dates yet, but join as a member to get a discount and/or subscribe our our listserv to be notified when signup is possible.
-If you’d like to teach a class with us, please email me.
+Some of the below workshops have dates, but join as a member to get a discount and/or subscribe our our listserv to be notified when signup is possible.

 03 Dec 16 — Bread Baking